 We have a course on how to use Netflix, if you’re interested in checking it out.

-Speaking of which, we have a course on Amazon Prime that includes lessons on how to use Amazon Instant Video.
+Speaking of which, we have a course on Amazon Prime that includes lessons on how to use Amazon Prime Video.

-A Hulu-like site from Wal-Mart, Vudu operates similarly to Amazon Instant Video and M-Go: you only pay for what you actually watch.
-Like Hulu and M-Go, though, it’s only available in the U.S., and its movie and TV show repertoire is rather small.
+A Hulu-like site from Wal-Mart, Vudu operates similarly to Amazon Instant Video: you only pay for what you actually watch.
+Like Hulu, though, it’s only available in the U.S., and its movie and TV show repertoire is rather small.
 However, it has a feature that allows you to unlock a digital copy of a movie or TV show that you buy on DVD or Blu-Ray Disc at Wal-Mart (or other participating retailers).
 You can even share that copy with your friends if they use Vudu, too!

 Crackle is a free alternative to Hulu that is probably the most similar site on this list to it.
 It’s run by Sony and its affiliate production studios, and allows you to watch as many of their movies and TV shows as you like (at least, from the limited selection that they choose to put on Crackle).
 Like Hulu, Crackle is supported by advertisements that play between segments of movies and television shows.
 And like Hulu, Crackle’s library of content changes occasionally, to be sure to watch any shows or movies that you want to watch on Crackle now before they rotate out at the end of the month.